Solved! When to Use Your Oven’s Confusing “Self-Clean” Function

 Q: The oven in my new house has a self-clean feature, but I’ve heard there are pros and cons to using it.
 Should I try it, and is it a viable replacement for manually cleaning my oven?

-Some folks swear by the time-saving convenience, while others have sworn it off due to a few unfortunate drawbacks—and we’ve laid it all out here to help you decide whether or not this feature will work for you.
+Some folks swear by the time-saving convenience, while others have sworn it off due to a few unfortunate drawbacks—and we’ve laid it all out here to help you decide whether this feature will work for you.

 High heat beats steam on heavy-duty grime.